How can I convert an integer to a string in Zig?

 Sort by

-Posted about 2 months ago Modified about 2 months ago
+Posted 10 months ago Modified 10 months ago

 In Zig, you can convert integers to strings using either bufPrint or allocPrint formatting functions in std.fmt depending on your needs.